Individual health support planning

 - Principal completes the Anaphylaxis Checklist for Workplace Managers if applicable

-Where the request can be met in a straightforward way and there is no requirement to develop an individual health care plan, the principal sends a letter of confirmation to the parent (DOCX 60.17KB).
+Where the request can be met in a straightforward way and there is no requirement to develop an individual health support plan, the principal sends a letter of confirmation to the parent (DOCX 60.17KB).

 Where more information or planning is needed the principal will send a letter to the parent requesting a meeting (DOCX 59.04KB).